-- (2) Consists of our consulting professionals who provide consulting services and generate revenues based on the number of hours worked. - (3) Utilization rate for our billable consultants is calculated by dividing the number of hours our billable consultants worked on client assignments during a period by the total available working hours for these consultants during the same period, assuming a forty-hour work week, less paid holidays and vacation days. - (4) Average billing rate per hour for our billable consultants is calculated by dividing revenues for a period by the number of hours worked on client assignments during the same period. - (5) The Business Advisory segment includes operations of Huron Eurasia India.
-Absent the impact of Huron Eurasia India, the average billing rate per hour for the Business Advisory segment would have been \$221 and \$224 for the three months ended March 31, 2021 and 2020, respectively. - Absent the impact of Huron Eurasia India, Huron's consolidated average billing rate per hour would have been \$212 and \$213 for the three months ended March 31, 2021 and 2020, respectively. - (6) Consists of coaches and their support staff within our Culture and Organizational Excellence solution, consultants who work variable schedules as needed by our clients, employees who provide managed services in our Healthcare segment, and full-time employees who provide software support and maintenance services to our clients.
+(2) Consists of our consulting professionals who provide consulting services and generate revenues based on the number of hours worked.

+(3) Utilization rate for our billable consultants is calculated by dividing the number of hours our billable consultants worked on client assignments during a period by the total available working hours for these consultants during the same period, assuming a forty-hour work week, less paid holidays and vacation days.

+(4) Average billing rate per hour for our billable consultants is calculated by dividing revenues for a period by the number of hours worked on client assignments during the same period.

+(5) The Business Advisory segment includes operations of Huron Eurasia India.
+Absent the impact of Huron Eurasia India, the average billing rate per hour for the Business Advisory segment would have been \$201 and \$220 for the three months ended June 30, 2021 and 2020, respectively; and \$211 and \$222 for the six months ended June 30, 2021 and 2020, respectively.

+Absent the impact of Huron Eurasia India, Huron's consolidated average billing rate per hour would have been \$213 and \$207 for the three months ended June 30, 2021 and 2020, respectively; and \$209 and \$208 for the six months ended June 30, 2021 and 2020, respectively.

+- (6) Consists of coaches and their support staff within our Culture and Organizational Excellence solution, consultants who work variable schedules as needed by our clients, and full-time employees who provide software support and maintenance services to our clients. - (7) Consists of employees who manage and provide revenue cycle billing, collections, insurance verification and change integrity services to our healthcare clients.